 An intensive week-long Residency takes place in late August or early September of the first three academic years, and is held at the Antiochian VIllage Conference & Retreat Center in western Pennsylvania.

-Students who successfully complete the first three years of the Oriental Orthodox Concentration, and who satisfy the other prerequisites, may enter the final (fourth) year of the Master’s Degree Program.
-This year is dedicated to research and thesis composition focusing on a practical need in the Oriental Orthodox tradition, and generally includes the following:
+Students who successfully complete the required coursework of the Oriental Orthodox Concentration, and who hold a Bachelor’s degree, may enter the final phase of the Master’s Degree program which will include research and thesis composition focusing on a practical need in the Oriental Orthodox tradition.
+The student is advised to begin thinking about his or her thesis no later than the spring semester of the second year.
+Preparation would include the following:

 • Completion and defense of the Master’s thesis focused on the Oriental Orthodox tradition